buaazp/libuq/README.md

 ## UQ Cluster library

 [UQ](https://github.com/buaazp/uq) is a distributed persistent message queue.
-Libuq is the program language bindings for uq cluster.
+Libuq is the programing language bindings for uq cluster.

 ### Progress